 Teaching as Research ~ Learning Communities ~ Learning through Diversity

-Cornell University's Center for the Integration of Research, Teaching, and Learning (CU-CIRTL) advances higher education by preparing a national faculty capable of integrating superb research with excellence in teaching.
-As a member of the national CIRTL Network, Cornell University is one of 41 research universities collaborating to provide high-quality professional development for graduate students and postdoctoral scholars, with funding from the National Science Foundation.
+Cornell University's Center for the Integration of Research, Teaching, and Learning (CIRTL @ Cornell) advances higher education by preparing a national faculty capable of integrating superb research with excellence in teaching.
+As a member of the national CIRTL Network, Cornell University is one of 40 research universities collaborating to provide high-quality professional development for graduate students and postdoctoral scholars.

 Cornell University’s CIRTL programs prepare graduate students and postdoctoral scholars for a wide range of academic careers, with emphasis in several areas: